By Michael Hilkemeijer

 Almost a year ago, two articles were written about future trends in technology in the next decade.
 One was from ACER (Australian Council of Educational Research), and the other by a journalist for the Forbes website.

 Neither writer could predict the possible changes to society to occur in the next year.
-This is despite a Professor from Monash University stating that “we should expect considerable change to unfold” in the years ahead.
+This is despite a Professor from a University stating that “we should expect considerable change to unfold” in the years ahead.

 The Professor goes on to say that it is “more useful to focus on educational challenges” in the coming years.
 Both articles were very thought-provoking and represented people’s predictions at the time with one looking at the trends to come while the other, reflected the possible challenges in education.

 The one thing that they did have in common was the fact they focused on the use of digital technologies in education.
 They both pointed to the need for student ICT literacy.

 Today, after such a global event has occurred and shaped our lives, the many reasons why we need to integrate ICT into education still exists.

 However, this pandemic will be something which none of us will forget, and when I say that, I mean that in a way that many of us have experienced.

 If there one word which I do believe has kept people and businesses afloat these days, it is online or digital.

 Coming back to the need for student ICT literacy, which was an early conceptualization of digital literacy, this memory of this event will doubt impact their decisions in the future.